a3gz/shop_building_s32x2/README.md

-**Welcome to OfficeBuildingS32x2, the Free Open Source office building for Second Life and Open Simulator**.
+**Welcome to OfficeBuildingS32x2, the Free Open Source shop building for Second Life and Open Simulator**.

 *(This is a Shop building, I named it wrong and now it's too late to fix it)*